braindevices/RHD2kGUI/README.md

 ========
 the RHD20002kGUI is the Interface software for intantech RHD2000 evaluation system.

 This edition enhanced the original RHD2kGUI program, by allowing Electrochemical Impedance Spectroscopy (EIS) on each individial electrode.
-It also allow user to save and load all settings, which can be very convienent when run several different experiments in parallel.
+It also automatically load settings from `~./rhd2kLWE/default.isf`, which can be very convienent when run several experiments with same configuration in parallel.

 >Citation for this project: [Chapman, C.A.R., *Wang, L.*, Chen, H., Garrison, J., Lein, P.J., Seker, E. Advanced Functional Materials 27:1604631 (2017)](dx.doi.org/10.1002/adfm.201604631)